i-love-coffee-i-love-tea/audogombleed.sh/docs/dev/DEVELOPMENT-LOG.md

 	New Ideas:
 		DEV-0005:
-		- It shold be possible to supply a custom completion function that returns elements for completion of command arguments
+		- It should be possible to supply a custom completion function that returns elements for completion of command arguments

 	DEV-0005 done, It is now possible to use the 'eval' argument to specify a command that will be executed to find completable argument values